 “Schadenfreude” Keeps You Broke

-For instance, many people do not like the New England Patriot's NFL football team because they have won so many Superbowls.
+For instance, many people do not like the New England Patriot's NFL football team because they have won many Superbowls.
 People root against them simply because they have won so often.
 If we look at this phenomenon from a financial point of view, we can often sabotage ourselves by being envious of others.

 Rather than celebrating with those who have financial success, we can find ourselves secretly envious and wishing we were the successful ones rather than them.
 As bad as it sounds, we don't always feel bad when rich people end up broke.